Topology Aware Deep Learning for Wireless Network Optimization: Introduction

+\IEEEPARstart{O}{ver} decades, mobile communications and wireless networking have been evolving into indispensable activities in human's everyday life.
+The recent proliferation of the Internet-of-Things (IoT) and the dense deployment of new-generation wireless network access points or base stations have made the scale and complexity of wireless networking growing explosively.
+The study of wireless network optimization, although legacy, still plays a key role in modern wireless networks; with the pressure of large scale high complexity, and more dynamics, the need of efficient computation algorithms that can optimize network resource allocation in an adaptive and timely manner is more urgent.

-For decades, wireless communications experienced explosive growth due to the proliferation of wireless devices, giving rise to a variety of stand-alone systems, e.g., cellular communication networks, mobile ad-hoc network (MANET) or wireless sensor network (WSN).
-Research efforts in designing wireless networks that can deliver a good performance in terms of diverse quality-of-service (QoS) metrics have been underway for a long time.
-Most network optimization tasks follow the paradigm of mathematical programming: given the constraints of resources or budget, how performance metrics or utility can be improved through judicious allocation and scheduling.
-Typically, given the broadcast nature of wireless communications, only a subset of communication links in a wireless network can be activated concurrently for interference mitigation \cite{jain2005impact, badia2008general, ramachandran2006interference}.
-With such a combinatorial structure, it is not uncommon that the optimization tasks in wireless networks are NP-hard \cite{goussevskaia2010efficiency}.
-To tackle this challenge, studies on the wireless network optimization in the past years focus on the development of approximation algorithms \cite{chafekar2008approximation, misra2010constrained, gandhi2012approximation}.
-Wireless networks are envisioned to be an integral part of many emerging applications, e.g., the Internet of Things (IoT), which are inherently dynamic and require adaptive control.
-In this way, the conventional approaches are becoming increasingly infeasible since problem instances are solved in a case-by-case manner.
-Inspired by the recent success of machine learning (ML) in other domains, data-driven approaches receive a lot of attention in the area of wireless network optimization.
+Most network optimization tasks follow the paradigm of mathematical programming: given the constraints of resource budget or exclusive usage at a single time, how performance metrics or utility can be improved through judicious allocation and scheduling.
+Specifically, with the broadcast nature of wireless networks, at any given time, only a subset of communication links can be activated concurrently to mitigate interference \cite{jain2005impact, ramachandran2006interference, badia2008general}.
+With such a combinatorial interference structure, it is not uncommon that most performance optimization in wireless networks are NP-hard \cite{goussevskaia2010efficiency}.
+To tackle this challenge, studies on wireless network optimization in the past years focus on the development of approximation algorithms \cite{chafekar2008approximation, misra2010constrained, gandhi2012approximation}, based on the mathematical model of the performance goal and the constraints.
+One drawback of this traditional model-based optimization approach is that the computation \emph{experience} gained from solving historical problem instances is wasted: whenever changes to the networking setting occur, (for example, user traffic pattern can drift with time, the set of active users may change due to mobility, or network topology can shift due to the adjustment of resources), the optimization procedure needs to be rerun \cite{liu_deep_2018}, and there is no difference in the process even if the new situation is almost identical to the previous network condition.